Coronavirus digest: US nears 6 million infections | DW | 31.08.2020

 The head of the US Food and Drug Administration (USFDA) hinted in an interview that a future vaccine against the coronavirus might be given emergency approval before the end of trials, which are designed to ensure its safety and effectiveness.

-USFDA chief Stephen Hahn rejected the notion that his agency was under pressure from President Donald Trump, who has been pushing hard for a vaccine, saying one might be ready before the US presidential election on November 3.

-Three Western drugs makers are well along with their Phase 3 clinical trials, involving tens of thousands of participants.
+Three Western drugmakers are well along with their Phase 3 clinical trials, involving tens of thousands of participants.
 The three are AstraZeneca, which is partnering with Oxford University in England; Moderna, collaborating with the US National Institutes of Health, and the Pfizer/BioNTech alliance.

 Read more: COVID-19 vaccine: From the lab to your doorstep